Audience segment feed

 A feed is an instance of an audience feed.
 It is specific to a segment in an organisation.
 It has:

-A feed session is created every time an external feed becomes active.
-A new session is created if a feed is paused, then reactivated.
-It is invisible in the UI.
+A feed session is initiated whenever an external feed is activated.
+A new session will also be created if a feed is paused and then reactivated.
+This session is not visible in the UI.

 A feed preset is a template allowing users to easily create feed instances with pre-configured properties.
 You can, for example, create a Facebook feed preset containing your key for your organisation, and you won't have to remember it every time you set up a new feed.